SergeoLacruz/inventree-supplier-panel/README.md

 ## Prerequisites

 For this plugin to work you need to have Mouser as as supplier in your InvenTree data.
-The supplier name needs to be Mouser, not Mouser inc. or something like that.
+The supplier name needs to be Mouser, not Mouser Inc. or something like that.
 Suppliers parts must be added to all the parts that you like to buy at Mouser.
 All Mouser supplier parts need to have the proper SKU.